laundromatzat/laundromatzat/README.md

    ```

    Deploy the generated `dist/` directory to your static host (Vercel, Netlify, Cloudflare Pages, S3 + CloudFront).
 Ensure the
    host is configured to serve `index.html` for all SPA routes.
+Every CI run now publishes the bundle as the `frontend-dist`
+   artifact so you can download the exact files that were built on `main` if a manual upload is required.

 2. **Provision the API runtime**